 Ghost Rider’s powers are plentiful, including superhuman strength, speed, and durability; pyrokinesis; using his car to create portals, teleport, or communicate with the dead; and demonic transformation, which includes his head turning into a flaming skull.

-According to IndieWire, Gabriel Luna will return as Robbie Reyes, a.k.a.
+According to IndieWire, Gabriel Luna would have returned as Robbie Reyes, a.k.a.
 Ghost Rider, the role he originated on Marvel’s Agents of S.H.I.E.L.D. back in 2016.
 Luna posted about bringing the Ghost Rider story to Hulu on his Instagram on Wednesday, May 1, writing, “It’s an honor to ride again with @Marvel and our new partner @Hulu!
 To all y’all that have made calls for this show over the past 2 years, Thank you!
 Your voices were heard.
 Die and Ride.”

-No other casting announcements have been made at the time of the project’s cancellation
+No other casting announcements had been made at the time of the project’s cancellation